Sheet 02 · BlogSurveyed 2026

 • s3://<BUCKET_NAME>/<NEW_FILE_NAME> - Bucket name and new file name where the file will be moved to

-Step 9: Presign URL for AWS S3 Bucket
+Step 9: presign a URL for an AWS S3 bucket

-To presign a URL for a AWS S3 bucket, run the following command:
+To presign a URL for an AWS S3 bucket, run the following command:

 Terminal window